queens-satellite-team/Space-School/lab1/lab1.md

 Let's take a look at the dashboard now.
 ![TinkerCad Getting Started Dashboard](https://github.com/queens-satellite-team/Space-School/blob/79665e8ba8a807e1ad268ef5515d1499b6250be8/lab1/lab1-images/tinkercad-dash-board-with-arrows.png)

-1. This opens the text editor window where we can write our software in either block format or in the C/C++ language.
+1. Test Editor: This opens the text editor window where we can write our software in either block format or in the C/C++ language.
 We will be opting for the latter.
-2. This is essentially "uploading your code" and turning on the power to your arduino in the simulation.
+2. Begin Simulation / Run Code: This is essentially "uploading your code" and turning on the power to your arduino in the simulation.
-3. Here is a list of the available components that Tinkercad offers with the simulation.
+3. Available Componetenst: Here is a list of the available components that Tinkercad offers with the simulation.
 There is a good selection of passive and active components to choose from.
-4. This create a PCB design file to be used by another Tinkercad service.
+4. Export Hardware File: This create a PCB design file that can be used by another Tinkercad service.
-5. Create with others by sharing a link to your design.
+5. Share and Collaborate: Create with others by sharing a link to your design.
 People with the link may view and make changes to your design.

 # Step 2 - Hello World - Tinkercad
 So let's write our first bit of code to see if we have everything working.
 A *Hello World!* test is the first and most basic program you can run to validate your setup, so that is what we will be doing.